sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 Run your test using npm (instead of Docker).

-*Safardriver* the driver that drives Safari is bundled in iOS.
-But to be able to use it you need to enable it with:
+*Safardriver* the driver that drives Safari is bundled in OS X. But to be able to use it you need to enable it with:

 ```bash
 safaridriver --enable